a-hr-nikolov/a-hr-nikolov/README.md

 🌱 Additionally, I spend time learning more about:
 - Object-oriented Programming (OOP) with **Java**
-- RDBMS and database normalization, PostgreSQL, SQLite, both with raw SQL and ORMs
+- RDBMS and database normalization, PostgreSQL, SQLite, raw SQL and ORMs
-- Data Structures and Algorithms for coding challenges with **Python**
+- Data structures and algorithms for coding challenges with **Python**

-🔐 Since you are reading this far, I want to tell you a secret.
-I actually love programming as a concept, even the theoretical stuff (incl. algorithms, paradigms, databases, etc.).
-I also love sharing my knowledge.
-People tell me I'm quite good at that actually (plus I already have such projects in other fields).
+👯 I love programming as a concept, even the theoretical stuff (incl. algorithms, paradigms, etc.).
+I also enjoy sharing my knowledge.
+People tell me I'm quite good at that actually.
 So... hopefully, I'll be able to use that with programming, too!

 💬 If you think I might be a good fit in a team you know, reach out!  👉 [**LinkedIn**](https://www.linkedin.com/in/a-hr-nikolov/)